-We study the long-term behavior of agents, who arrive sequentially and learn from observing the past actions of others as well as their own private signals.
-Each agent acts once and obtains a positive payoff if her action matches the current state.
-As the underlying state evolves, the best action to take also fluctuates over time.
-The question we ask is: how frequently do actions change compared to state changes?
-On the one hand, agents sometimes ignore their private signals because of information cascades, and thus they do not change their actions even when the state changes.
-On the other hand, because signals are noisy, agents sometimes change actions unnecessarily.
-We say \emph{fads} emerge if there are more action changes than state changes, and our main result shows that fads do emerge in the long run.
-We stress that in our model, fads arise from rational agents' desire to match the ever-changing state rather than any heuristics or irrationality of the agents.
+We henceforth focus on the setting in which the state evolves slowly so that temporary cascades can arise; otherwise, all action fluctuations are driven solely by fluctuations in private signals, which are clearly more volatile than the state.
+In this setting, the question of whether actions change more or less frequently than the state is no longer clear.
+On the one hand, agents sometimes ignore their private signals due to cascades and therefore do not change their actions even when the state changes.\footnote{The symmetry of binary states further amplifies this effect: consider a scenario in which the state has changed an even number of times, say twice.
+However, an agent in a cascade would mistakenly perceive the state as unchanged and therefore have no reason to change their action.} On the other hand, because the signals are not perfectly informative about the state, agents sometimes change actions unnecessarily.
+Building on the idea of excessive behavioral changes, we say that \emph{fads emerge} if there are more action changes than state changes.
+Our main result (Theorem \ref{cor:exptime}) shows that even with the occurrence of temporary cascades, fads emerge almost surely in the long run\textemdash that is, actions change excessively relative to the state over time.

-More specifically, the slowly evolving state in our model allows cascades to arise, but they can only be temporary so that agents cannot herd on a single action forever \citep{moscarini1998social}.
-Intuitively, older information is depreciated over time as it becomes less relevant to the current agent, and eventually, agents will return to utilize their private signals and change their actions.
-Nevertheless, the question of how often agents change their actions compared to state changes remains unclear.
-At first glance, one may expect that agents would change their actions less often than the state as temporary cascades prevent agents from following their private signals and thus prevent action changes.
-This effect of cascades on action inertia is magnified by the possibility that the binary state has changed an even number of times, e.g., say twice, while agents in a cascade mistakenly treat the state as unchanged, thus not changing their actions.